lucasabritta/user-service-skill-demo/README.md

     - The user should have a unique id, a name, a unique email address and a creation date
 2. Adjust GET /users that it returns (all) users from the database.
     - This endpoint should be able to receive a query parameter `created` which sorts users by creation date ascending or descending.
+3. Adjust DELETE /users/:userId to delete the user from the database
+    - Deletes a single user from the database based on the provided userId route parameter.
+4. Adjust PUT /users/:userId to update the user from the database
+    - This endpoint should be able to receive as body the `name` and/or `email` which will update the user.